 18. Asking for help is not weak

 I was completely misguided to ever think that asking for help was a sign of weakness.
-It’s the opposite.
+It’s not.
 It’s wise, powerful and demonstrates a huge sense of personal awareness.
-It’s foolish to think one person can do everything.
+It’s foolish to think one person can know and do everything.

 19. Your education should never end